CASSCF¶

 vector(double) |

 The weight of each root within the state-averaging procedure.
-The first input defines the multiplicity and the weights have to be given for each multiplicity separately.
+For calculations with multiple spin states, the weights need to be given in the same order as in the input of the spin multiplicities.
+If the sum of all weights does not match 1, the weights will be renormalized to 1.
 By default each root has an equal weight. | 1 |

 WriteMatricesOnly |